timcryt/trash/README.md

 - creating tuples, assigning and calling (any tuple returns itself) them
 - `len` `split` `push` and `eq` methods for strings
 - `push` `pop` `is_empty` and `{any number}` methods for tuples
+- `@if` function, which calls condition closure and then call them closure or else closure

 [gh-actions]: https://github.com/timcryt/trash/actions?query=workflow%3ARust
 [img_gh-actions]: https://github.com/timcryt/trash/workflows/Rust/badge.svg